-In addition, a higher number of average shares outstanding due to Great Plains Energy's registered public offering of 60.5 million shares of common stock in October 2016 diluted the loss per share by \$0.04 for the three months ended June 30, 2017.
+In addition, a higher number of average shares outstanding due to Great Plains Energy's registered public offering of 60.5 million shares of common stock in October 2016 diluted earnings per share by \$0.01 for the three months ended September 30, 2017.

-Great Plains Energy had a loss available for common shareholders of \$46.8 million or \$0.22 per share year to date June 30, 2017, compared to earnings of \$57.6 million or \$0.37 per share for the same period in 2016 driven primarily by milder weather; a decrease in MEEIA throughput disincentive; costs to achieve the anticipated merger with Westar; an increase in depreciation and amortization expense; a loss on Series B Preferred Stock dividend make-whole provisions; an increase in interest expense; and increased preferred stock dividend requirements; partially offset by an increase in weather-normalized retail demand; an increase in interest income; and lower income tax expense.
+Great Plains Energy had a loss available for common shareholders of \$43.4 million or \$0.20 per share year to date September 30, 2017, compared to earnings of \$190.3 million or \$1.23 per share for the same period in 2016 driven by lower gross margin; an increase in costs to achieve the anticipated merger with Westar; higher depreciation expense; a write-off of deferred offering fees related to Series A Preferred Stock; a loss on the settlement of the Series B Preferred Stock dividend make-whole provisions; a loss on extinguishment of debt related to the redemption of Great Plains Energy's \$4.3 billion senior notes and increased preferred stock dividend requirements and redemption premium; partially offset by an increase in interest income; a decrease in interest charges and lower income tax expense.

-In addition, a higher number of average shares outstanding due to Great Plains Energy's registered public offering of 60.5 million shares of common stock in October 2016 diluted the loss per share by \$0.08 year to date June 30, 2017.
+In addition, a higher number of average shares outstanding due to Great Plains Energy's registered public offering of 60.5 million shares of common stock in October 2016 diluted the loss per share by \$0.08 year to date September 30, 2017.

-For additional information regarding the change in earnings, refer to the Great Plains Energy Results of Operations and the Electric Utility Results of Operations sections within this Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A).
+For additional information regarding the change in earnings (loss), refer to the Great Plains Energy Results of Operations and the Electric Utility Results of Operations sections within this Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Gross margin is a non-GAAP financial measure.
+See the explanation of gross margin under Great Plains Energy's Results of Operations.